nicoverbruggen/phpmon/README.md

 <details>
 <summary><strong>The app has crashed!</strong></summary>

 Please get in touch and open an issue.
-PHP Monitor shouldn't crash :)
+PHP Monitor shouldn't crash... (unless you are actually removing PHP *while* the app is running, that’s considered normal behaviour!)

 </details>